-Pfizer Inc. (PFE) won a ruling that blocks generic versions of its drug Lyrica until 2018.
+Pfizer Inc. (PFE:US) won a ruling that blocks generic versions of its drug Lyrica until 2018.

 U.S. District Judge Gregory M. Sleet ruled yesterday that Teva Pharmaceutical Industries Ltd. (TEVA) and other generic-drug makers infringed some claims of patents covering Lyrica.
 He issued an order barring the generics manufacturers from making and selling products that infringe until after the patents’ expiration.

 He also ordered the U.S. Food and Drug Administration from approving the generic forms of the drug until the patents’ expiration.

 The suit was filed in federal court in Wilmington, Delaware, in April 2009, with Pfizer alleging that patents 6,197,819 and 6,001,876 were infringed.

 One of the patents was issued to Northwestern University, which licensed it exclusively to Pfizer’s Warner-Lambert unit.
 The university is a co-plaintiff in the case.